Least Squares Regression Can Exhibit Under-Parameterized Double Descent: Alignment Mismatch

+\looseness=-1Prior double descent theories suggest that double descent occurs due to the norm of the estimator increasing and then decreasing.
+This is true for the above model where we fixed $d$ and varied $n$.
+However, the connection breaks if we fix $n$ and vary $d$ instead (\emph{parameter scaling regime}).
+This difference between the two regimes is due to the normalization considered and has been observed before \cite{dAscoli2020TripleDA}.

-Even more astonishing, as shown in Figure \ref{fig:parameter-norm}, is the fact that for larger values of $\mu$, \emph{there is still a peak} in the curve for the norm of the estimator $\|W_{opt}\|_F^2$.
-However, this \emph{does not} translate to a peak in the risk curve.
-Thus, showing that the norm of the estimator increasing cannot solely result in the generalization error increasing.
-The following theorem provides a local maximum in the $\|W_{opt}\|_F^2$ versus $c$ curve for $c < 1$.
+Figure \ref{fig:parameter-scaling} shows that for the parameter scaling regime, for small values of $\mu$, we see under-parameterized double descent.
+However, as we increase $\mu$, the risk curve becomes monotonic.
+Nevertheless, as shown in Figure \ref{fig:parameter-norm}, for larger values of $\mu$, \emph{there is still a peak} in the curve for the norm of the estimator $\|W_{opt}\|_F^2$. {Hence, the curve for the norm of the estimator exhibits under-parameterized double descent even if the risk does not.} This is further highlighted in Figure \ref{fig:bias-variance-parameter}.
+Here, we see that even though the variance is non-monotonic, the risk is dominated by the bias term.
+Thus, we show that a peak in the generalization error for linear models does not imply a peak in the norm of the estimator.
+The following theorem provides a local maximum in the $\mathbb{E}\left[\|W_{opt}\|_F^2\right]$ curve for $c < 1$.